City

 Kanazawa

-Kanazawa is a Hokuriku city known for gardens, historic districts, seafood markets, crafts, and Hokuriku Shinkansen access through Kanazawa Station.
+Kanazawa works well for travelers interested in gardens, historic districts, seafood markets, and craft culture, with Hokuriku Shinkansen access via Kanazawa Station.

 ChubuCity overview